A Guide to PFAS, Safety & What to Look For In Waterproof Mats

 How do PFAS get into waterproof textiles?

-Also look for: American-made waterproofing.
 US manufacturing is subject to EPA oversight and consumer safety regulations that many overseas manufacturers are not.
 When a brand doesn't disclose where their waterproofing is applied, that's a red flag.

 How Venus Matters approaches this differently